Estuaries and Ferries

 Plymouth Barbican to Mount Batten Park (River Plym)

-Although the main route of the Coast Path crosses the River Plym via Laira Bridge, you can take a 5 mile short cut by catching a ferry from the Barbican/ Sutton Harbour across to Mount Batten Park.
-The ferry runs daily thoughout the year every 30 minutes
+Although the main route of the Coast Path crosses the River Plym via Laira Bridge, you can take a 5-mile shortcut by catching a ferry from the Barbican/ Sutton Harbour across to Mount Batten Park.
+The ferry runs daily throughout the year every 30 minutes

 Winter weekdays 07:45 – 18:15, Saturday 08:45 - 23:00 and Sunday 08:45 – 18:15.

-We urge you to contact the ferry operator direct if you are relying on this service, particularly if you are anticipating a fairly late finish and need to confirm the time of its last run.
-More details can be found on the Mount Batten Ferry website at www.mountbattenferry.co.uk, by email at [email protected], by phoning 0751 5370000 or by phoning the boat directly to the skipper on 07930838614.
+Contact the ferry operator direct if you are relying on this service, particularly if you are anticipating a fairly late finish and need to confirm the time of its last run.
+More details can be found on the Mount Batten Ferry website at www.mountbattenferry.co.uk, by email at [email protected], by phone: 07930 838614.

 Wembury Point to Newton Ferrers and Noss Mayo (River Yealm)